FrederikvSvane/bachelor_projekt/docs/logs/project_log.md

     Initial construction of cases, with judges, court_rooms and  meetings, solved via bipartite maxing.
 From here on applying a graph coloring algorithm (DSatur) so put the meetings into as few timeslots as possible.

+## 14. February 2025

+Prepared everything for first meeting.

+## 19. February 2025

+Spent entire day developing core foundation for graph solution, and a over-simplified graph representation.

+## 21. February 2025

+Used for final touches for first meeting and improving the structure of the project